Aarhus University Seal

 Learning partnerships between museums and schools

-The research unit deals with learning partnerships between cultural institutions and educational institutions, with a focus on theory and methods that make it possible to investigate and analyse the learning and practice that arises at the interface between the two types of institution.
-This project relates to the association Intrface: https://intrface.dk
+The research unit studies learning partnerships between cultural institutions and educational institutions, using theory and methods that make it possible to analyse the learning and practice that can arise at the interface between the two types of institution.
+This work is affiliated with the Intrface Association: https://intrface.dk Work is also being done in the STEAM at museums (2023-2025) development project, in which nine upper secondary schools and seven museums in Central Denmark Region are participating.
+Read more about the project here: https://intrface.dk/om-intrface/steam/

 Associated ongoing Postdoc projects